gcaferra/gcaferra.github.io/_posts/2024/2024-04-29-Stop-using-IConfiguration-to-configure-Services.md

 ## Another Improvements: using Options

-Of course you can configure some custom validation rules in your class to avoid to have missing or wrong settings but the .net framework provide already a mecchanism for validate the settings using the Data Annotations and you can have them just installing the package `Microsoft.Extensions.Options.DataAnnotations` and decorate your `MyConfiguration` class with annotations like:
+Of course you can configure some custom validation rules in your class to avoid having missing or wrong settings but the .Net Framework provides already a mecchanism to validate the settings using the Data Annotations and you can have them just installing the package `Microsoft.Extensions.Options.DataAnnotations` and decorate your `MyConfiguration` class with annotations like:

 ``` csharp
 public class MyConfiguration